Wheat-Free Wholegrain Baking Course I

 - The effects of high sugar batters on fermentation

 - Variations on sweet muffins to explore savory options

 *PLEASE NOTE, this course is designed to celebrate flavor, nutrition, and biodiversity and avoids restrictive dieting principles.
 Dairy, eggs, seeds, and nuts are used throughout the course.
 Although efforts are made to offer alternatives for various lifestyle approaches, allergies, or intolerances, substitutions are not always tested.
 Most recipes are based upon naturally gluten-free grains but some variations may be offered using wheat-free whole grains that contain gluten such as rye or barley.

 NO REFUNDS OR EXCHANGES

-Please read through the descriptions carefully before making a purchase.
-10 to 14 days prior to the start of Zoom courses, an invitation will be emailed to join the Circle platform where equipment and ingredient lists can be found to prepare for class.
+7 to 10 days prior to the start of Zoom courses, an invitation will be emailed to join the Circle platform where equipment and ingredient lists can be found.
 Please check your spam folder first before emailing.